thomassuedbroecker/operator-helloworld/documentation/README.md

 | - | - |
 | 60 min | beginner to intermediate  |

+> _Note:_ The installion of all prerequistes isn't included.

 ### Objectives

 This training will show you how to setup a development environment and deploy your first Operator written in Ansible.